 Now that the rainy season is winding to a close, it’s time to do that thorough window washing that probably didn’t make sense while the weather was still inclement.
 Your windows are one of the first impressions that consumers, business partners, and potential investors will have of your facility.
 For that reason, make sure they are a reflection of your work ethic and your dedication to your products or services.
 Well cared for windows on a well cared for building can go a long way.

-Prevent pest problems
+Building Maintenance: Prevent pest problems

 The changing of the seasons usually comes with a change in populations of bugs and rodents.
 Consider preventably accounting for pests by spraying the exterior perimeter of your property with the appropriate repellents to keep them from calling your facility “home”.
 This will depend on where you’re located and what type of building and surrounding landscaping you have, but getting ahead of those problems can save a significant amount of time, stress, and money in the future.